Incremental Improvement is Safer than Innovation

 It seems to me that in the startup world, imitation gets a bad rap.
-People tend to look down on “me too” entrants as inferior, or forced to copy because they have nothing original to offer.
-I can see many advantages to the imitation with innovation approach, beyond just limiting the risk to changing just one variable rather than many:
+People tend to look down on “me too” entrants as inferior, copying more established firms because they have nothing original to offer.
+However, I can see many advantages to an “imitation with innovation” approach beyond just confining the risk to changing just one variable rather than many:

 - Avoid initial major R&D cost.
 Statistically, the costs to the first inventor of a new technology are at least a third higher than to follow-on innovators in the same technology.
 Of course, the first one gets the patent.
 But patent disclosure requirements often make imitation easier, and smart technologists can work around most patents anyway.

 - Learn from competitors and early adopters.
 Market research is more meaningful if there is already a market and real customers.
 Don’t just copy successful formats and strategies, but learn from what has worked and not worked for your competitors.
 Hopefully, you can skip some of the costly pivots made by them.

 - Easier to find investors.
 Even banks, as well as equity investors, look more favorably on a proven business model than a new and unproven one.
 This is probably why banks will often support a franchise purchase for up to 70%, while they rarely if ever support any investment in startups.

 - Imitation drives progress.
 If a product or process has already proven its value, more people working on it, determined to be more competitive, will find more and quicker ways to improve the base than if one company maintains a monopoly.
 Good imitators often disrupt the original innovator.